Transcription is not fun when you have trouble hearing what the audio says.

 7. 1MORE Quad Driver Headphone

-You may be wondering what makes a pair of regular, wired earbuds so special.
+You may wonder what makes a pair of regular, wired earbuds so special.
 Well, even though you only have 4 feet (1.25 meters) of mobility due to cord length, 1MORE Quad Driver earphones are one of the consistently best-ranked earbuds out there.

 They’re a bit bass-heavy, but the quad-driver design makes the sound crisp and powerful.
 They come with onboard audio control (pause, rewind, and fast forward) and a microphone.
 They’re comfortable and rock an ergonomic design.

-How to Choose the Perfect Headphones for Transcription
+How to Choose the Best Headphones for Transcription

 Making the right pick can be hard – after all, headphones all look pretty similar, but the differences in pricing are immense.